Dog Friendly Trails in SoCalPosted by Adventure 16 | 09.15.2017

 Since our early beginnings, Adventure 16 has enjoyed incorporating our canine friends into our company culture, starting with “Duchess,” a black lab that shadowed A16 CEO, Mic Mead, when he first joined A16 in 1970.
 In 1979, Mic’s Viszla Hound, “Rozie” came to A16 as a pup and was a daily fixture at the San Diego and Horton Plaza stores until Mic retired (and sold A16 to the employees) in 1995.
 Rozie often appeared in advertisements for A16 back in the early ‘80’s.

-Other canines that are fondly remembered include former A16 President, Steve Meyer’s Black Lab, “Dirt,” Buyer Christo’s Yellow Lab, “Baja” (shown at right, was a greeter in A16's San Diego & Solana Beach stores for years), “Bear” and “Rosie” in our LA Store, “Wookie“ in our Tarzana store, as well as “Ripley,” “Summit,” “Sarah,” “Cole,” “Bob,” “Aspen” and countless others that came faithfully to work everyday with their A16 owners.
+Other canines that are fondly remembered include former A16 President, Steve Meyer’s Black Lab, “Dirt,” Buyer Christo’s Yellow Lab, “Baja” (shown at right, was a greeter in A16's San Diego & Solana Beach stores for years), “Bear” and “Rosie” in our LA Store, “Wookie“ in our (now closed) Tarzana store, as well as “Ripley,” “Summit,” “Sarah,” “Cole,” “Bob,” “Aspen” and countless others that came faithfully to work everyday with their A16 owners.

 In addition to the fun and morale they bring to employees and customers, dogs are also a big part of A16’s business.
 In fact, A16 was one of the first outdoor specialty stores/distributors to offer outdoor accessories for dogs, including toys, packs, trail booties, food and water bowls, collars, leashes, travel beds and float coats.